Fleet Management

 1. Cost

-Cost is an extremely important factor to consider when choosing the right fleet dash cam.
+Cost is an extremely important factor to consider when choosing the right fleet dash cams.
 Create a list of video fleet management vendors you are interested in to compare them against one another based on the payment structure plus the benefits that each provides.
 In addition to the cost of the cameras themselves, it is also important to consider how much you will pay for installation, data storage, management, system maintenance, and application licensing.
 Ask your carrier or the vendor if they offer tiered plans based on your needs.

 1. Video Quality

 Video quality is a key factor when choosing the right camera for your company.
 Find a dash cam that provides clear, high-definition footage.
-This is important not only for safety and compliance purposes but also for driver training and development.
+This is important not only for safety and compliance purposes but also for driver training and development.Cost is an extremely important factor to consider when choosing the right fleet dash cams

 1. Storage Capacity

-Storage capacity is another critical factor when choosing fleet dash cams as it is important to choose cameras that provide sufficient storage for the fleet’s needs.
+Storage capacity is another critical factor when choosing fleet dash cams as it is important to choose fleet cameras that provide sufficient storage for the fleet’s needs.
 This may vary depending on the number of cameras in the fleet, the length of time footage will be stored, and the storage capacity of the cameras themselves.

 Related Articles